sitegeist/Sitegeist.StoneTablet/README.md

 ## Configuration
 In order to bind the functionality to a form the package adds the `Sitegeist.StoneTablet:Mixin.ExportableForm` to Neos cms.
-Forms which inherit the mentioned mixin, possess some new properties to determine if and how a form must be exported
+Forms which inherit the mixin, possess some new properties to determine if and how a form must be exported.

 ```yaml
 Acme.Demo:FusionOrPaperTigerForm: